 It doesn’t get much safer than a leisurely ride and guided tour of San Miguel in the new Cozumel Trolley.

 With tour routes that hit a lot of the top sightseeing spots around downtown Cozumel, this is a place where families can enjoy a fun outing together.
+The Trolley may also provide one of the cheapest ways to get around Cozumel, especially as a way to take a spin around the main areas and get acclimated, without breaking the bank.

 The trolley is air-conditioned, equipped with a wheel-chair lift, and offers clean bottled water for all guests.